PavanCH19/blood-donation-management-system/README.md

 ## 📜 License
 This project is licensed under the [MIT License](LICENSE).

----

-## 🙏 Acknowledgments
-- 🏢 **VTU Placement Cell, Regional Office, Mysuru** for inspiring the idea.
-- 🌟 Open-source community for tools and resources.

----

 ## 🎉 Conclusion
 The **Blood Donation Management System** aims to revolutionize blood donation management by: